nick-otter/nick-otter.github.io/_posts/2020-11-25-how to setup the Lenovo T470s to dual boot.md

 ---
 layout: post
-title:  "How to setup the Lenovo T470s to dual boot"
+title:  "How To Setup The Lenovo T470s To Dual Boot"
 categories: misc
 ---